 If you go to Tesco you’ll pay as little as £1 for a pumpkin this year.
 But you won’t get a day out or any lasting memories from visiting their store.
 At this price lord knows how much farmers are making per pumpkin I reckon about 10 pence if they are lucky.

-Our Halloween visit today cost approximately £45, we stopped in the on site cafe for hot chocolate and buns afterwards too.
+Our Halloween visit cost approximately £45, we stopped in the on site cafe for hot chocolate and buns afterwards too.
 As we only purchased one pumpkin, from just our family the farmer made at least £41.90 profit on our pumpkin against £0.10 selling it to Tesco.
-Needless to say the farm was packed today and will be most days running up to Halloween.
+Needless to say the farm was packed when we visited and will be most days running up to Halloween.

 Of course running this operation take a lot of work, investment in time, money, staffing, marketing and of course the foresight to see this opportunity.